PulpCattel/Tails-BitcoinCore-Wasabi/Wasabi_installation.md

 **WASABI DATA FOLDER**

-As of version 1.1.9 Wasabi doesn’t offer easy ways, expecially without command line, to change install directory.
+As of version 1.1.9 Wasabi doesn’t offer easy ways, especially without command line, to change install directory.
 There is though a quick workaround.

 Wasabi save session files in /Home/.walletwasabi/client, you need to mark the “show hidden files” setting to see it.